 Old Fashion Cupcake is a Japanese BL series about a delightful office romance.
 The main character is a single business employee in his late thirties, who lacks ambition and fails to enjoy life beyond his job.
 A young colleague befriends the protagonist and encourages him to try new experiences outside his comfort zone.
 They start by visiting various dessert parlours, constantly standing out as the only male customers in shops packed with women.

 An instant classic, Old Fashion Cupcake is a charming BL drama with a sweet yet sexy romance.
-This sophisticated story examines many mature themes, particularly aging, gender, and societal norms.
+This sophisticated story offers thoughtful insights into aging and gender norms, presenting the themes in a suave package.
 The brisk narrative is propelled by sharp writing, handsome leads, and charismatic performances.
+Also, the couple's exhilarating romantic encounter will leave fans gasping in ecstasy.

 Old Fashion Cupcake Summary